-And . . . these are the pig stories no one hears about.
+And . . . these are the pig stories no one hears.
 This is what happens “behind closed doors” or should I say . . . “during the middle of the night.”

 Unfortunately, we have individuals and organizations that don’t want you to hear these stories either.
 They do not want you to hear the vast majority of people do care about farm animals and are willing to go up and above the call of duty to care for these animals.
 They use words like “factory farms” and “Big Ag” so you don’t associate farming with people who care.
 Their agenda is to abolish animal agriculture or at least greatly reduce it.
-I bring this to your attention so you can be aware of animal rights’ hidden agendas and realize there are many untold stories of animal care.
-So please reach out to the farming community to have your questions answered.
+I bring this to your attention so you are aware of the animal rights’ hidden agenda and realize there are many untold stories of animal care just like the one you just read.

 Want to hear more about Real Pig Farming and other pig stories untold?